- Miss R L Windmill (Head of Geography)

 Geography is taught in specialist teaching rooms by six enthusiastic full-time Geographers.

-At KS3 we offer a broad curriculum to build a foundation of geographical skills, show how geographical issues play a significant role touching all of our lives, and to inspire pupils.
-In the Fourths we include some GCSE topics so that Pupils can make informed an informed choice when selecting their GCSE subjects.
+At KS3 we offer a broad curriculum to build a foundation of geographical skills, showcasing how geographical issues are intertwined within the lives we lead, and inspiring pupils to reflect on their position within a global society.
+We interweave concepts from the GCSE syllabus throughout KS3, to enable pupils to make an informed choice when selecting their GCSE subjects.

 Topics taught include:

-Shells – Population; Urbanisation; Geographical Information Systems; Asia
+Shells – Population and Urbanisation; Geographical Information Systems; Asia

 Fourths – The Development Gap; Tropical Rainforests; Cold Environments; The Middle East